Beliavsky/Fortran-tools-on-GitHub/README.md

 [shroud](https://github.com/LLNL/shroud): creates a Fortran or Python interface to a C or C++ library, from LANL.
 It can also create a C API for a C++ library.

 ### Parallel Programming
+[allgebra](https://github.com/ricosjp/allgebra): docker images for developing C++ and Fortran HPC programs, by termoshtt and t-hishinuma

 [hipfort](https://github.com/ROCmSoftwarePlatform/hipfort): Fortran Interface For GPU Kernel Libraries

 [mpich](https://github.com/pmodels/mpich): high-performance and widely portable implementation of the